 Members access additional resources

-Watch the sessions from this year covering clinical workforce challenges and how organizations are preserving with innovative approaches.
+View the presentations from this year covering clinical workforce challenges and how organizations are preserving with innovating approaches.
 Conversations focused on issues affecting clinicians, shared leading practices and discussions on the path forward for clinical teams to adapt and thrive as the new normal continues to evolve.

 Additional solutions to support your clinical workforce